Gaza Truce Talks In Cairo Sees Progress, Some Points Remain Unsettled: Media

-(MENAFN- Nam News Network) CAIRO, May 9 (NNN-MENA) – The negotiations held in Egypt for a truce between Israel and Hamas in the Gaza Strip have seen“remarkable progress,” yet some points of disagreement remained unresolved, Egypt's Al-Qahera News TV channel reported, yesterday.
+(MENAFN- IANS) Cairo, May 9 (IANS) The negotiations held in Egypt for a truce between Israel and Hamas in the Gaza Strip have seen "remarkable progress", yet some points of disagreement remained unresolved, Egyptian media has reported.

-“The discussions continued from 10.00 a.m.
-(0700 GMT), amid remarkable agreement, yet some controversial points remained,” Al-Qahera quoted an unnamed high-ranking source as saying.
+"The discussions continued from 10 a.m.
+(0700 GMT) amid remarkable agreement, yet some controversial points remained," Al-Qahera News TV channel on Wednesday quoted an unnamed high-ranking source as saying.

-Egypt has been exerting“relentless efforts” to maintain the negotiation on track, stressing to all participating parties the danger of escalation and failure to adhere to the path.
+Egypt has been exerting "relentless efforts" to keep the negotiation on track, stressing to all participating parties the danger of escalation and failure to adhere to the path, according to the report.

-On Tuesday, Egypt hosted delegations from Hamas, Israel, Qatar and the United States, with the aim of reaching a comprehensive truce in Gaza.
+On Tuesday, Egypt hosted delegations from Hamas, Israel, Qatar and the US to reach a comprehensive truce in Gaza.

-The Israeli army launched a military operation in Rafah on Monday night, where more than one million internally displaced Palestinians have sought refuge, since Israel's offensive began on Oct 7, last year.– NNN-MENA
+The Israeli army launched a military operation in Rafah on Monday night, where more than one million internally displaced Palestinians have sought refuge since Israel's offensive began on October 7 last year.

 Legal Disclaimer: